elastic/otel-upload-test-artifact-action/README.md

 # Open Telemetry Upload Test Artifact Action

+**NOTE**: This action is a forked version of [opentelemetry-upload-trace-artifact](https://github.com/marketplace/actions/opentelemetry-upload-trace-artifact).

-This action is a companion Action to [otel-export-trace-action](https://github.com/marketplace/actions/opentelemetry-export-trace).
+This action is a companion Action to [otel-export-trace-action](https://github.com/elastic/otel-export-trace-action).

 This Action will transform a Test Report to an OTLP Trace log file and Upload as a Github Artifact so that otel-export-trace-action can download and link to the Github Workflow step span that produced it before exporting to the OTLP destination.

 ## Usage